andreamussap/AFMussap-Tech-Shopping-List/docs/custom_lists.md

 At the end of this tutorial, you will have your Shopping list ready to be populated with its items.

-Now, refer to Tutorial - [Items](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/items.md) to learn more about this section.
+Now refer to [Tutorial - Items](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/items.md) to learn more about this section.